-After immigrating to California in 2008 and forming a trio with Kenny Edwards (Stone Ponys/Linda Ronstadt) and Dan Phillips (Peter Gabriel), the following year the group recorded an EP of covers titled "Here in California."
-Their acoustic cover of AC/DC's "You Shook Me All Night Long" featured on ABC Music's "Under the Covers."
-In 2010 the trio teamed up with producer David Piltch (kd lang/Joe Henry) to record the album, "Leaving Me Dry."
+In 2005 Natalie branched out as a solo artist, releasing her debut solo recording, After the Flood (MGM).
+After relocating to California in 2008 and forming a trio with Kenny Edwards (Stone Poneys/Linda Ronstadt) and Dan Phillips (Peter Gabriel), the following year the group recorded an EP of covers, Here in California.
+Their acoustic over of AC/DC's "You Shook Me All Night Long” made playlist rotation around Australia and was featured on ABC Music's "Under the Covers."

 In 2012 the trio teamed up with producer David Piltch (kd lang/Joe Henry) to record the album, Leaving Me Dry.
 With Piltch on bass, Edwards on guitar and Phillips on piano, the quartet was joined by Victoria Williams on banjo, Greg Leisz (Wilco/Joni Mitchell/Jackson Browne) on pedal steel, Phil Parlapiano (Grant Lee-Buffalo/Joan Baez) on accordion and Aaron Sterling (John Mayer/Taylor Swift) on drums.

 In 2013 Natalie returned to creative writing.
 In 2018 she was awarded the Bruce Dawe National Poetry Prize for her poem “First Blood: A Sestina.”
 The following year Natalie headlined the Perth Poetry Festival which was followed by Gininnderra Press releasing her debut poetry book First Blood.
 Her poetry has subsequently been published in Australian Poetry Journal, Griffith Review, Meanjin, and The Australian, to name a few.

 In 2019 Natalie recorded her fourth solo album live with one microphone in a one-hundred-year-old chapel nestled in the hills behind Santa Barbara.